SAI360/Compliance360-Import/Employee/README.md

 ## IV.
 Posting Data

-The powershell Example-Employee-Import.ps1 is a simple 4 line script that demonstrates posting the import file directly to Compliance360 and queueing it for import.
+The file named 'Example-Employee-Import.cmd' is a simple command file that demonstrates posting the import file directly to Compliance360 and queueing it for import.
+It does this by invoking the simple PowerShell script named 'Example-Send-File.ps1'
 1. If not already downloaded, download this GitHub repository ([https://github.com/SAIGlobal/Compliance360-Import](https://github.com/SAIGlobal/Compliance360-Import)) by clicking on the Code button.
-2. Locate the powershell file Example-Employee-Import.ps1.
-Edit line 1 of this file to supply the url that is copied from the Integration definition.
+2. Locate the Command file named 'Example-Employee-Import.cmd' and open in an editor such as Notepad or Notepad++.
+  2a.
 Edit line 2 of this file to supply the name of the file being imported.
+Do not remove the caret (^) at the end of the line.
+  2b.
+Edit line 3 of this file to supply the url that is copied from the Integration definition.
+Do not remove the caret (^) at the end of the line.
+  2c.
+Edit line 4 if the import file is delimited and uses a field delimiter other than a comma(,).
+Specify the delimiter used.
-Place the input file in the same folder.
+3. Place the input file in the same folder.
-3. Locate the companion windows command file Example-Employee-Import.cmd in the same folder.
-Double-clicking on this command file will immediately post the input file to C360 and queue it for import.
+4. Double-clicking on the command file 'Example-Employee-Import.cmd' will immediately post the input file to C360 via thePowerShee script and queue it for import.
-4. Job status can then be viewed in C360 under the Home -> Job Status menu.
+5. Job status can then be viewed in C360 under the Home -> Job Status menu.
 Click on the Magnifying glass on the relevant entry to see a detailed summary of the import.

 NOTE: ALL files contained here are intended as examples only of the Batch API call and do not constitute supportable C360 application components.